-Analysis | James Lankford: Another ‘nice man’ with a blind spot
+Analysis | Sen. James Lankford: Another ‘nice man’ with a blind spot

 Lankford was speaking on national television in an attempt to disenfranchise Black voters across the nation by trying to overturn a free and fair election.
 His actions up to and in that moment sowed doubt in our democracy, supported conspiracy theories, enhanced racist dog-whistles of voter suppression and propped up the bedrock of this coup attempt.

 Lankford has built a reputation for engaging on issues related to racism more than most Republican lawmakers.
-He is on the 1921 Race Massacre Centennial Commission, a committee aimed at educating Oklahomans and the rest of the country about the impact of the 1921 Tulsa Race Massacre, one of the largest massacres against Black people in America history.
+He is on the 1921 Tulsa Race Massacre Centennial Commission, a committee aimed at educating Oklahomans and the rest of the country about the impact of one of the largest massacres against Black people in American history.

-But his acknowledgment that he did not know how hurtful his propagation of efforts to undermine the election was to his own Black constituents won’t ease the sting on its own.
+But his acknowledgment that he did not know how hurtful his propagation of efforts to undermine the election was to his Black constituents won’t ease the sting on its own.
 It communicated that Lankford may not be regularly listening to the concerns of many of his Black constituents, which signals more than a blind spot to Young.